-Design, stage, and install commercial, industrial and residential wiring for power control systems form rough in to finish.
+Design, stage, and install commercial, industrial and residential wiring for power control systems from rough to finish.
 Use logical thinking and math to interpret blueprints and layout design, as well as troubleshoot analog and digital circuits for safe and efficient operations.

 - OSHA-10 hr & Basic Safety in Construction/Electrical Safety